Most anglers believe that the fish that they release swim away unaffected by their encounter. This is not the case.

 Scientists (Julie, 2002) found that fish often struggle to complete exhaustion.
 This can result in severe physiological disturbances, and a significant percentage may die.

 Often anglers feel that they are doing some sort of good deed by tagging fish they release.
-However, American scientists (Julie, 2002) have found that striped bass that were tagged, increased their chances of dying by one sixth.
+However, Danish scientists have found that it causes tissue damage, decreased swimming capacity, reduced growth, increased predation, and an increased chance of death.

 Just because fish die in silence, does not mean that they do not suffer.
 Fish may take 20 minutes to die on a warm day, or even longer on a cold one.
 If it is not acceptable to slaughter a cow by slowly drowning it, why should a fish suffer a similar fate?